YimeiChen/House_Price_LR_model/README.md

 In particular, we will use regression analysis to complete two major tasks:

-- Explore the features of houses in in Ames, Iowa and build an explanatory regression model that describes which aspects of a home most strongly a↵ects its value.
+- Explore the features of houses in in Ames, Iowa and build an explanatory regression model that describes which aspects of a home most strongly affects its value.

 - Build a predictive model that most closely forecasts the value at which the house will be sold.